Skip to Content

 Imaging scans are an important initial step in diagnosing mesothelioma.
 X-rays, CT scans and MRIs can help doctors identify mesothelioma tumors and the extent of disease.
 With other tests, imaging scans can help doctors diagnose mesothelioma and determine treatment options.

-01. Imaging Scans for Mesothelioma Diagnosis
+01. Imaging Scans & Mesothelioma

 How Are Imaging Scans Used to Help Diagnose Mesothelioma?

-Doctors may use a variety of imaging scans to help diagnose mesothelioma.
 For example, a doctor may initially order a chest X-ray to look for any lung or chest abnormalities.
-The mesothelioma doctor may use a PET scan later in the process to help determine the patient’s stage of mesothelioma.
+The mesothelioma doctor may use a Positron Emission Tomography (PET) scan later in the process to help determine the patient’s stage of mesothelioma.

-Imaging scans are often the first step in the process of diagnosing mesothelioma.
 Depending on the type of scan, doctors can get information to:

 • Estimate how the treatment is affecting the tumors